-Table A6 - 53: High Marnham Power Station (LAA369)
+Table A6 - 54: Radford Street (LAA219)

-High Marnham Power Station (LAA369) SA Objective SA Score Justification SA 1: Biodiversity and Geodiversity To conserve and enhance biodiversity and geodiversity and promote improvements to the District's green and blue infrastructure network.
-There are no statutory international/national nature conservation designations within 500m of the site; however, there are local wildlife sites within the site option and within 100m of the site, including Marnham Railway Yard and Fledborough to Harby Dismantled Railway, respectively.
-As such, a significant negative effect is likely.
-SA 2: Housing To ensure the District's housing need are met. ++ This site could provide 2,400 new dwellings.
+Radford Street, Worksop (LAA219) SA Objective SA Score Justification SA 1: Biodiversity and Geodiversity To conserve and enhance biodiversity and geodiversity and promote improvements to the District's green and blue infrastructure network. - There are no statutory international/national nature conservation designations within 500m of the site and no local designations within 100m of the site.
+This assessment site is located entirely within a 5km buffer around the Sherwood Forest ppSPA.
+As such, a minor negative uncertain effect is likely.
+SA 2: Housing To ensure the District's housing need are met. ++ This site could provide 120 new dwellings.
 As such, a significant positive effect is likely.

-SA 3: Economy and Skills To promote a strong economy which offers high quality local employment opportunities. + New settlements would be expected to provide small scale employment opportunities and job provision.
-The site is not within 800m of a major employment site.
+Radford Street, Worksop (LAA219) SA Objective SA Score Justification SA 3: Economy and Skills To promote a strong economy which offers high quality local employment opportunities. + This site is within 800m of a major employment site.
 As such, a minor positive effect is likely.
-SA 4: Regeneration and Social Inclusion To promote regeneration, tackle deprivation and ensure accessibility for all. + New settlements would be expected to provide a number of key services including a primary school, local centre and GP surgery.
-The site is partially within 2km of a primary school.
-The site is not within 2km of a post office or a secondary school.
+SA 4: Regeneration and Social Inclusion To promote regeneration, tackle deprivation and ensure accessibility for all. ++ This site is within 800m of all key services, the local centre of Retford Road, and the town centre of Worksop.
+As such, a significant positive effect is likely.
+SA 5: Health and Wellbeing To improve health and reduce health inequalities. ++/ The site is located within 800m of open spaces such as allotments, amenity greenspace, cemeteries, children's play area, parks and gardens, semi-natural greenspace and outdoor sports facilities.
+However, the site is also situated on disused allotments which would be lost by the development of the site.
+Nonetheless, even if this open space were lost, the site would still be within 800m of other open space.
+The site is also within 800m of a GP surgery.
+As such, a mixed significant positive and significant negative effect is likely.
+SA 6: Transport To reduce the need to travel, promote sustainable modes of transport and align investment in infrastructure with growth. + This site is adjacent to a number of bus stops, and the part of the site is within 400m of a dedicated cycle lane, however it is not within 1km of a railway station.
 As such, a minor positive effect is likely.
-SA 5: Health and Wellbeing To improve health and reduce health inequalities. ++/-?
-The site contains CROW open access land, although this appears to be restricted to a footpath, which could be lost by the development of the site resulting in a minor negative effect.
-However, this is uncertain as existing footpaths could be retained and improved as part of any new settlement.
-New settlements would be expected to provide a high level of open greenspace and a GP surgery.
-Therefore, a mixed significant positive and uncertain minor negative effect is likely.
-SA 6: Transport To reduce the need to travel, promote sustainable modes of transport and align investment in infrastructure with growth. + New settlements would be expected to provide sustainable transport links, including new bus stops and cycle routes.
-The site is also situated within 400m of existing bus stops.
-There is not a railway station within 1km of the site.
-As such, a minor positive effect is likely.
+SA 7: Land Use and Soils To encourage the efficient use of land and conserve and enhance soils. - This site is a greenfield site.
+The site is not classified as agricultural land.
+As such, a minor negative effect is likely.
+SA 8: Water To conserve and enhance water quality and resources.
+This site is situated within Source Protection Zone 3.
+As such, a significant negative effect is likely.
+SA 9: Flood Risk To minimise flood risk and reduce the impact of flooding to people and property in the District, 0 The site is within Flood Zone 1.
+As such, a negligible effect is likely.